StarStrider23/sql_covid19/README.md

 - continent - continent of a geographical location

-- handwashing_facilities - share of the population with basic handwashing facilities on premises, most recent year available (measured in %)

 - human_development_index - a composite index measuring average achievement in three basic dimensions of human development—a long and healthy life, knowledge and a decent standard of living (values range from 0 to 1)

 ## Project Goals